webpro-nl/knip/README.md

 Knip looks for entry files at the default locations above, but also in other places:

 - The `main`, `bin` and `exports` fields of `package.json`.
-- [Plugins](#plugins) such as for Next.js, Remix, Gatsby or Svelte define entry files so you don't have to.
+- [Plugins][2] such as for Next.js, Remix, Gatsby or Svelte define entry files so you don't have to.
 - The `scripts` in package.json may also provide entry files that Knip can use.
-- Knip does this for each [workspace](#workspaces-monorepos) it finds.
+- Knip does this for each [workspace][1] it finds.

 In other words, Knip looks in many places and you may not need much configuration.
 When everything is according to defaults you don't even need a `knip.json` file.